Best Greenwashing Compliance Tools 2026: Honest Comparison

 - Pricing: Free quick scan, paid tiers for deeper analysis

-4. Senken.io — Best for Carbon-Claim-Heavy Brands
+3. Senken.io — Best for Carbon-Claim-Heavy Brands

-- Specialty: Carbon-offset and climate-neutrality claims
+- Specialty: Carbon-offset and climate-neutrality claims, with offset-quality analysis

 - Pricing: Free EmpCo checker, paid ESG modules